 These out-of-network providers also must submit claims directly to your insurance and are prohibited from billing you more than the in-network cost-sharing amount.

 If you have concerns that your health plan did not correctly cover an out-of-network surprise medical bill, or that an out-of-network doctor billed you too much for a surprise medical bill, call the Consumer Assistance Program in your state.
 A list of Consumer Assistance Programs and contact information can be found here.
 You can also file a complaint at the national complaints system for surprise medical bills at https://www.cms.gov/nosurprises

 Other than emergency services and surprise medical bills, however, Marketplace plans are not required to cover out-of-network services and most will not.
 Most marketplace plans are HMOs and generally require that you get care from in-network providers in order for claims to be covered.

 A small number of marketplace plans are so-called PPOs and will provide some coverage for care received out-of-network.
 However, it could be costly to you because your plan will probably cover less of the bill than it would for in-network services.
 In addition, the non-network providers don’t have to limit their charges to an amount the insurer says is reasonable, so you might also owe “balance billing” expenses (the difference between what your plan pays and the provider’s full charge.)

-If you went out of network because you felt it was medically necessary to receive care from a specific professional or facility – for example, if you felt your plan’s network didn’t include providers able to provide the care you need – or if you inadvertently got non network care while hospitalized if the anesthesiologist or other physicians working in the hospital don’t participate in your plan network – you can appeal the insurer’s decision.
+If you went out of network because you felt it was medically necessary to receive care from a specific professional or facility – for example, if you felt your plan’s network didn’t include providers able to provide the care you need – and if your plan denies coverage, you can appeal the insurer’s decision.
 If there is a Consumer Assistance Program in your state, staff in this program can help you file your appeal.